-- Please inform staff of any food allergies or restrictions. - Water is available for children at all times. - Children eat their meals and snacks sitting down and supervised by staff. - Please ensure that you pack a healthy lunch every day.
+- Staff will prepare individual snacks for your child. - Kitchen chairs will be spread out at tables to provide more space for eating. - Please inform staff of any food allergies or restrictions. - Water is available for children at all times. - Children eat their meals and snacks sitting down and supervised by staff. - Please ensure that you pack a healthy lunch every day.
 We ask that you refrain from including items such as: candy, chips, cookies, pop, etc. - All YMCA-YWCA Child Care Centres are NUT FREE.
 We host care for children who have anaphylactic reactions to nuts.
 The staff will notify parents of any other anaphylactic allergies brought to our attention.